 Best Callisto Protocol Graphics Settings

-The General section, unlike most other games, only has a handful of options for you to seamlessly tweak such as the frame limiter.
-However, it also contains one of the most important settings which has helped numerous people counteract the constant stuttering of the game, the Direct X setting, which we will discuss in a bit here.
+The General section, unlike most other games, only has a handful of options for you to seamlessly tweak, such as the frame limiter.
+However, it also contains one of the most important settings that has helped numerous people counteract the constant stuttering of the game, the Direct X setting, which we will discuss in a bit here.

 Sync Every Frame [V-Sync] – On

-The V-sync or ‘Vertical Syncronization’ option has always been preferred to keep enabled unless you’re playing a competitive multiplayer or First-Person Shooter game.
-Keeping this setting enabled will prevent you from running into screen tearing issues whilst playing the game by capping the framerate to a solid 60FPS which of course, can be annoying to experience if left unchecked.
+The V-sync or ‘Vertical Synchronization’ option has always been preferred to keep enabled unless you’re playing a competitive multiplayer or First-Person Shooter game.
+Keeping this setting enabled will prevent you from running into screen tearing issues while playing the game by capping the framerate to a solid 60FPS, which of course, can be annoying to experience if left unchecked.

 Framerate Limit – Unlimited

-Whilst the V-sync will allow the Graphics Card to render the exact number of frames in a short interval to your display, the framerate limit functions differently.
-It is advised that you keep the setting on Unlimited as otherwise, Framerate Limit will essentially force the GPU to only output a restricted frame rate which can limit its work power and efficiency to render the game properly.
+While the V-sync will allow the Graphics Card to render the exact number of frames in a short interval to your display, the framerate limit functions differently.
+It is advised that you keep the setting on Unlimited as otherwise, Framerate Limit will essentially force the GPU only to output a restricted frame rate which can limit its work power and efficiency to render the game properly.